microsoft/PowerPlatformConnectors/independent-publisher-connectors/Yelp/readme.md

 ### Ahmad Najjar

 ## Prerequisites
-You need to have n Yelp developer account.
+You need to have a Yelp developer account.
 You can [sign up](https://www.yelp.com/fusion) for free.

 ## Supported Operations
 ### Search Businesses